 Welcome to THE NORTH AMERICAN THEBAID, a pilgrimage to photograph Orthodox Christian Monasteries of the United States and Canada.

-Watch the short video below to get a quick idea of the Thebaid Project, then scroll down for more info, and explore the Project page, Blog and other sections of the website to learn more.
+Watch the short video below to get a quick idea of the Thebaid Project, then scroll down for more info, and explore the Join the Pilgrimage page, Project page, Blog and other sections of the website to learn more.
 Be sure to Like us on Facebook and follow us on Twitter too.

 I hope you’ll join me in becoming a Thebaid Pilgrim, and help support this worthy project with your donations and prayers! ~ Thank you!